 The cat human relationship is one based on servant-hood and masterdom.
-Your cat has one of the the widest vocabulary of any domestic pet and will use to let you know exactly what he wants.
-If you listen carefully to the noises your cats makes you may find that he’s been meowing orders at you for quite some time so it’s time you perked up those ears and get busy with his demands!
+Our cats have a wide vocabulary and will use various cat sounds to let us know exactly what they want.
+If we listen carefully to the noises and vocalisations our cats make, we may find that they’ve been meowing orders at us for quite some time.
+It’s time we perked up our ears and get busy with their demands!

 Look at me right meow

-If your cat is purring then kudos to you human, you are clearly excelling in your role as a cat servant.
-Purring is the most delicious sound that you’ll hear your cat make as it means that they are happy and content.
-So keep up the good work.
+Is your cat purring?
+Kudos to you human!
+You are clearly excelling in your role as a cat servant.
+Purring is one of the most adorable cat sounds that you’ll hear your pudda make.
+It means that they are happy and content.
+Read more about the power of purring here and keep up the good work.

 I thought I adopted a puddy cat?

-Yep, we agree, it seems unnatural for a cat to mimic the sound of a bird but this is largely a good noise and one your cat will omit if he is happy or excited.
+Yep, we agree, it seems unnatural for a cat to mimic a bird’s trill but this is a good cat sound and one your cat will make if he is happy or excited.
 They get it from their mummas!
-Mother cats will often use a soft chirp to get the attention of their offspring.
-So your puddy tat will often use it as a way of saying “It’s been half an hour since you played with me”.
+Mother cats will often use a soft trill to get the attention of their offspring.
+Your puddy tat will often use it as a way of saying “It’s been half an hour since you played with me”.

 Yowl you doing?